amit-kumar001/Docker-Laravel_setup/README.md

 ```

-<li>dbdata:</li> persists the contents of the <strong>/var/lib/mysql</strong> folder present inside the container.
+<li><strong>dbdata:<strong> persists the contents of the <strong>/var/lib/mysql</strong> folder present inside the container.
 This allows you to stop and restart the db service without losing data.
- bind mount binds <strong>/project_directory/mysql/my.cnf to /etc/mysql/my.cnf</strong> in the container.
+ bind mount binds <strong>/project_directory/mysql/my.cnf to /etc/mysql/my.cnf</strong> in the container.</li>

  -----------------------------------------------------
 ```